girish1729/fbgraphserver/README.md

 brower coming in between.
 I do not like it, not sure about you.

 When you do server side work users should be able to use our API without using any graphical rubbish.
-Just curl or some command line tool like that.
+Just use [curl](http://curl.haxx.se) or some command line tool like that.

 Here is an attempt to do the same as we can avoid going to browser if we